equalframework/equal/README.md

 ### Entities & ORM
 :white_check_mark: **Model definition**: With support for inheritance, workflows, actions, roles and policies, transitions, and events.
 :white_check_mark: **CRUD operations**: Perform create, read, update, and delete operations on individual objects or collections.
-:white_check_mark: **Domains**: Simple array notation for describing any possible boolean condition, either directly or through references.
+:white_check_mark: **Domains**: Simple array notation for any possible boolean condition, either directly or with references.
 :white_check_mark: **Date References**: Enables defining a date relative to another date using specific syntactic notations.
 :white_check_mark: **Explicit typing (Usages)**: Attach any value to a Usage that can be flawlessly adapted (converted) to any other language or environment.